epsilon-labs-llc/KItimer/README.md

 # KItimer

-KItimer is a countdown timer app designed specifically for **Kings Island** visitors in Ohio.
+KItimer is a countdown timer app designed for **Kings Island** Pass Holders in Ohio.
 The app helps users track the availability of their **Drink Pass** (15-minute cooldown) and **Dining Pass** (4-hour cooldown) with easy-to-use timers and notifications.
 Even when the app is in the background, KItimer ensures accurate countdowns and timely reminders.

 ---